muchisx/shopify-admin-postman/README.md

 ## Option A. You can use it from the Web View Collections linked above.
 The variables that you define under the `Current value` input are stored only in your account, so you can safely use it from there.
+> This will only work for the REST APIs for now, due to Postman only allowing GraphQL queries in the Desktop client.

+## Option A-2.
+You can use it from the Desktop View.
+The variables that you define under the `Current value` input are stored only in your account, so you can safely use it from there.

 ## Option B. [Fork it directly](https://learning.postman.com/docs/collaborating-in-postman/using-version-control/forking-entities/) from the Web View collections linked above.
 This should allow you to fork it directly into your Workspace.
+> This will only work for the REST APIs for now, due to Postman only allowing GraphQL queries in the Desktop client.

 ## Option C. [Import it directly](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-from-git/) from this github repository.
 > This will only work for importing the REST APIs for now, due to a Postman bug I haven't been able to export the GraphQL ones to add it here.